ManikyaAlister/indycon-indi/analyses/README.md

 - ``09_follow_up_individuals``: Supplementary material investigating the reliability of the individual level estimates.
 - ``10_change-mind-analyses``: Supplementary material investigating how often people changed their mind.
 - ``11_design-check``: Supplementary material checking that various aspects of our experimental design did not affect our results.
+- `derived`: Contains various transformations of the clean data generated from the analysis scripts. `Source_data.csv` is output from the experiment code, so cannot be generated here.